sinclairzx81/typebox/readme.md

 ### Equals

-Use the Equals function to deeply check for value for equality.
+Use the Equals function to deeply check for value equality.

 ```typescript
 const R = Value.Equals(                              // const R = true